InfoSecInnovations/concierge/GITHUB_COLLABORATOR_GUIDE.md

 You shouldn't update the version in `bun_installer/package.json` manually, the script will take care of it.

-If you have made changes to either of the packages in `concierge_packages` you should manually set the version in the relevant `pyproject.toml`.
+If you have made changes to either of the packages in `shabti_packages` you should manually set the version in the relevant `pyproject.toml`.
 Make sure to update `requirements.txt` to use the new version.
 You only need to increment the version when publishing a release as the online versions are only used in the production docker image.
 Both the development environment and the local docker build use your local versions of the packages.
 Use pre-release versioning for the packages until doing a major release, at which point you should also set non pre-release versions on the packages.

 ### Major release